-(a) The parties shall be deemed to have made these Rules a part of their arbitration agreement whenever they have provided for non-binding arbitration by the American Arbitration Association (hereinafter AAA) under its Employment Non-Binding Arbitration Rules.
-These Rules and any amendment of them shall apply in the form in effect at the time the administrative requirements are met for a demand for arbitration or submission agreement received by the AAA.
-Except as provided for in paragraph (c) of this Section 1, the parties, by written agreement, may vary the procedures set forth in these Rules.
+(a) The parties shall be deemed to have made these rules a part of their arbitration agreement whenever they have provided for non-binding arbitration by the American Arbitration Association (hereinafter AAA) under its Non-Binding Arbitration Rules.
+These rules and any amendment of them shall apply in the form in effect at the time the administrative requirements are met for a demand for arbitration or submission agreement received by the AAA.
+Except as provided for in paragraph (c) of this section 1, the parties, by written agreement, may vary the procedures set forth in these Rules.
 After appointment of the arbitrator, such modifications may be made only with the consent of the arbitrator.

-(b) The parties shall further be deemed to have agreed that any arbitration award entered pursuant to the Employment Non-Binding Arbitration Rules shall not be introduced or cited as evidence in any subsequent arbitration, litigation or any other administrative adjudicative body.
+(b) The parties shall further be deemed to have agreed that any arbitration award entered pursuant to the Non-Binding Arbitration Rules shall not be introduced or cited as evidence in any subsequent arbitration, litigation or any other administrative adjudicative body.
 Absent mutual agreement of the parties, any award rendered pursuant to these Rules shall not be entered as a judgment in any court.

-(c) Non-binding arbitrations arising out employment arbitration agreements must be guided by the principles contained in the Employment Due Process Protocol ("Protocol").
+(c) Non-binding arbitrations arising out of consumer arbitration agreements must be guided by the principles contained in the AAA's Consumer Due Process Protocol.
 These Rules have been drafted to reflect the guidelines outlined in the Protocol but have been modified to create an expeditious and low-cost process.
-In the interest of justice and upon a showing of good cause by either party, the arbitrator may amend any procedure in these Rules to meet the due process standards outlined in the Protocol.